peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

     public System.Collections.Generic.IList GroupAddresses { get; }

-Gets a read-only list of addresses that make up the group, if this object represents a group, or an empty list otherwise.
+Gets a read-only list of addresses that make up the group, if this object epresents a group, or an empty list otherwise.

 <b>Returns:</b>

-A list of addresses that make up the group, if this object represents a group, or an empty list otherwise.
+A list of addresses that make up the group, if this object represents a roup, or an empty list otherwise.

 ### IsGroup

     public bool IsGroup { get; }

-Gets a value indicating whether this represents a group of addresses rather than a single address.
+Gets a value indicating whether this represents a group of addresses ather than a single address.

 <b>Returns:</b>

+ `
+        true
- `true`  If this represents a group of addresses; otherwise,  `false` .
+      ` If this represents a group of addresses; otherwise, ` false
+      ` .

 ### Name

     public string Name { get; }

-Gets the display name for this email address, or the email address's value if the display name is null.
-Returns an empty string if the address and display name are null.
+Gets the display name for this email address, or the email address's alue if the display name is null.
+Returns an empty string if the address nd display name are null.

 <b>Returns:</b>